isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 and legal requirements to enable trusted interoperability of electronic trade documents across digital platforms.
-Electronic documents issued this way can be trusted, portable, and legally effective on different systems, thereby streamlining cross-platform compatibility and enhancing overall operational efficiency for businesses and governments.</p>
+Electronic documents issued this way can be trusted, portable, and legally effective on different systems, thereby streamlining cross-platform interoperability and enhancing overall operational efficiency for businesses and governments.</p>
 <p>And offered as a free digital utility, it is open-sourced so that all
 parties can easily adopt for free and build upon it to benefit the business